-There are many federal and state laws that require us to safeguard the confidentiality of patients, members and research participants.
+There are many federal and state laws that require us to safeguard the confidentiality of members.
 Some of these laws also give individuals additional privacy rights, such as the right to access their records, the right to request an amendment to their records, and the right to receive a list of disclosures we've made of their information.